muvox-io/euphonium/docs/technical/adding-new-plugin.md

 ## Euphonium Architecture

-There are essentially 3 layers of the Euphonium application which are:
+There are essentially 4 layers of the Euphonium application which are:

 - The Web UI written in React / Javascript
-- The Application layer written in [Berry Scripting language](https://github.com/berry-lang/berry).
+- The "Application layer" written in [Berry Scripting language](https://github.com/berry-lang/berry).
+- A platform agnostic "Feature layer", written in C/C++
-- The Infrastructure layer, written in C/C++
+- A platform Specific "Driver layer", written in C/C++

 Plugins can integrate into each layer, and communicate between each layer.
 Having a firm understanding of how these layers communicate will help you understand what plugin's can do and what code you need to write when creating a new plugin.

-### Web plugins in brief
+### Web Plugins in Brief

 Plugins can expose functionality the users in the Web Application via the `make_form()` method of the application layer plugin.
 Forms in the web app have